Skip to main content

 Coverage and cost comparison of Zoloft vs. Prozac

-Zoloft is usually covered by insurance plans.
-Since it is available as a generic, the prices will often be quite reasonable.
-However, the average retail cost of a 30-day supply of brand-name Zoloft is around $400.
+Insurance plans usually cover Zoloft.
+The prices will often be quite reasonable since it is available as a generic.
+However, the average retail cost of a 30-day supply of brand-name Zoloft is around $500.
 You may be able to save on Zoloft with a SingleCare discount card, which can help lower the cost of brand-name or generic Zoloft.

 Zoloft Prozac